Sum-Of-Squares Optimization

 TSSOS.add_psatz!

-— Functionmodel,info = add_psatz!(model, nonneg, vars, ineq_cons, eq_cons, order; CS=false, cliques=[], TS="block",
+— Functioninfo = add_psatz!(model, nonneg, vars, ineq_cons, eq_cons, order; CS=false, cliques=[], TS="block",

-SO=1, Groebnerbasis=false, QUIET=false, constrs=nothing)
+SO=1, GroebnerBasis=false, QUIET=false, constrs=nothing)

 Add a Putinar's style SOS representation of the polynomial nonneg